Renuka Sanctuary: Religious aspect

 The area is well recognized by its religious, aesthetic and cultural value.
-Renuka is an abode of temples of the mother-and-son duo of Renukaji and Lord Parshuram.
+Renuka is an abode of temples of the mother-and-son duo of Renuka and Lord Parshuram.
 Mythologically Renukaji is an incarnation of Goddess Durga.
 She was the wife of Rishi Jamadagni.
 Parshuram believed to be the sixth incarnation of Lord Vishnu.
 He was the youngest of the five sons of the couple.

-It is believed that in order to obey the command of his father, Parshuram had to serve the head of his mother.
-After killing his mother, he begged his father to preserve life in her, for which the Rishi agreed.
-Renukaji was considered extremely beautiful.
-Sahastarvahu, the emperor, wanted to marry her and once when Parshuram was away, he killed Rishi Yamdagini and his four sons to marry Renukaji.
+Renuka was considered extremely beautiful.
+Sahastarva, the emperor, wanted to marry her and once when Parshuram was away, he killed Rishi Jamadagni and his four sons to marry Renukaji.
 To escape the clutches of the emperor Renukaji jumped into small pond, known by the name of the Ramsarover at that time, and vanished into it.
 Ever since the lake is worshiped as Renuka lake.